christiskatsouris/ivxPredictive/README.md

 ## Seminal Studies:

+### 1940's

+- Mann, H. B., & Wald, A. (1943).
+On the statistical treatment of linear stochastic difference equations.
+Econometrica, Journal of the Econometric Society, 173-220.
+- Slutzky, E. (1937).
+The summation of random causes as the source of cyclic processes.
+Econometrica: Journal of the Econometric Society, 105-146.

 ### 1950's

 - Anderson, T. W. (1959).
 On asymptotic distributions of estimates of parameters of stochastic difference equations.
 The Annals of Mathematical Statistics, 676-687.
 - Cramér, H. (1951).
 A contribution to the theory of stochastic processes.
 In Proceedings of the Second Berkeley Symposium on Mathematical Statistics and Probability (Vol. 2, pp. 329-340).
 University of California Press.
-- Mann, H. B., & Wald, A. (1943).
-On the statistical treatment of linear stochastic difference equations.
-Econometrica, Journal of the Econometric Society, 173-220.
 - White, J. S. (1959).
 The limiting distribution of the serial correlation coefficient in the explosive case II.
 The Annals of Mathematical Statistics, 831-834.
 - White, J. S. (1958).
 The limiting distribution of the serial correlation coefficient in the explosive case.
 The Annals of Mathematical Statistics, 1188-1197.

+### 1970's

+- Dickey, D. A., & Fuller, W. A. (1979).
+Distribution of the estimators for autoregressive time series with a unit root.
+Journal of the American statistical association, 74(366a), 427-431.

 ### 1980's

 - Chan, N. H., & Wei, C. Z. (1987).
 Asymptotic inference for nearly nonstationary AR (1) processes.
 The Annals of Statistics, 1050-1063.
 - Chan, N. H. (1988).
 The parameter inference for nearly nonstationary time series.
 Journal of the American Statistical Association, 83(403), 857-862.
-- Dickey, D. A., & Fuller, W. A. (1979).
-Distribution of the estimators for autoregressive time series with a unit root.
-Journal of the American statistical association, 74(366a), 427-431.
 - Dickey, D. A., & Fuller, W. A. (1981).
 Likelihood ratio statistics for autoregressive time series with a unit root.
 Econometrica: journal of the Econometric Society, 1057-1072.
 - Rao, M. M. (1978).
 Asymptotic distribution of an estimator of the boundary parameter of an unstable process.
 The Annals of Statistics, 185-190.
 - Phillips, P. C. B. (1987).
 Towards a unified asymptotic theory for autoregression.
 Biometrika, 74(3), 535-547.